What is electrolysis and how is it performed?

 Given competent treatments by a trained professional, scarring from electrolysis is extremely rare in my experience.
 Often some people who already have a heightened sense of anxiety come to believe they have been scarred by electrolysis.
 I can tell you that in 99.99 % of cases no scarring of any kind has been created through electrolysis.
 I have spent the last several years assisting consumers world wide with evaluating skin reactions from electrolysis and laser treatments.
 Often people think things that are a normal part of the healing process of the skin post electrolysis mean they are scarred for life.
 The reality is it simply isn't true.
 In all cases, their anxiety has gotten the better of them.
 In all cases skin quality IMPROVES post treatment above the level it was with the hair.

 Below is a link to a 4 part video series entitled "The Healing Skin" I consider a must see for anyone with a concern about post electrolysis healing.
 It is recorded and produced by Michael Bono, one of the worlds most leading authorities on electrolysis treatments and skin healing.
 Michael is one of the electrologists who has sometimes consulted with me through http://hairtell.com , has been a frequent source of information for me, and is author of the electrolysis textbook The Blend Method.
 The Healing Skin is a comprehensive and informative discussion of how the skin heals, what cells are involved and how they work, and what skin reactions can occur and their healing timelines.
 Regrettably, Michael passed from pancreatic cancer Dec 27 2022.
 His contributions to the electrolysis community as a whole will be greatly missed.
+Unfortunately Michael passed away 2 years ago from Pancreatic Cancer, but he remains one of the worlds top professionals.
+I will always remember him as both a colleague and friend.

 Electrolysis is a process of permanent hair removal that has been performed for over 130 years.
 A metallic probe is inserted into the hair follicle alongside the hair and one of several types of electrical impulses (galvanic DC current, shortwave/thermolysis heat, or blended galvanic and thermolysis) travels down the probe and disables the hair follicle by destroying the stem cells and dermal papillae .
 It is a safe and permanent process to disable hair growth.